pniewiejski/algorithms-playground/data-structures/Trie/README.md

 Source: _Wikipedia_

 We could think of tries as storing letters of the alphabet in nodes and in order to **retrieve** words one has to traverse down the tree.
-In the nodes we can store different kinds of data.
+In nodes we can store different kinds of data.
 Quite often it will be just boolean values.
 (Like in the example presented in [this python script](./autocompletion.py))

 Keep in mind that the size of the trie will depend on the size of the "alphabet".